mgoellnitz/JFileSync3/README.md

 - legal: The program licenses.
 - lib: Necessary libraries in order to run the system.
 - profiles: Sample syncing profiles.
+- ubuntu: Ubuntu Unity desktop integration files
-- scripts: start scripts for the whole tool or parts of it.
+- win: start scripts for parts of the system as tools - and a Windows icon file
+- test: profiles and data for the encryption test suite